AkashaRojee/dethfest/README.md

 ![screenshot](images/dethfest-desktop.png)

-This project is a website built as my HTML/CSS + JS capstone project at Microverse.
+This project is a responsive mobile-first website built as my HTML/CSS + JS capstone project at Microverse.
 It showcases a fictitious Metal concert called Dethfest.

 It is built with HTML5, Sass, JS, and Jekyll.